imagineSamurai/GlowRays/README.md

 ## ⚠️ Known Issues

+- **Dynamic features limitations**: The dynamic intensity feature is still in alpha development and may cause performance issues, flickering, or editor lag on some systems.
-- Performance may be impacted on large files
+- **Large files impact**: Performance may be impacted on large files, especially with dynamic features enabled.
-- Some color themes may produce inconsistent glow effects
+- **Theme compatibility**: Some color themes may produce inconsistent glow effects.
-- Might not work properly with certain custom font settings
+- **Custom fonts**: Might not work properly with certain custom font settings.

+**If you can fix it, fork it!** Pull requests to address these issues are greatly appreciated!

+### Performance Recommendations

+If you experience performance issues with dynamic features:

+1. Keep `glowrays.dynamic.config` disabled by leaving the last parameter as "false"
+2. Use a static intensity value instead (the default setting)
+3. Consider disabling the extension for very large files

 ## 📝 Release Notes

+### 1.2.0

+- Added dynamic intensity feature (alpha) that makes the glow effect "breathe" by automatically varying intensity over time
+- Added pause animation while typing feature (alpha) to reduce flickering during editing
+- Added automatic error detection feature that disables glow on lines with errors
+- Added configuration options for dynamic features
+- Added GlowOnDefinitionNames feature to focus glow effect only on code definitions
+- Performance improvements and bug fixes

 ### 1.0.0